inaimathi/r3-mode/README.md

 ### Features under construction

 - **Argument Hints** Currently dummied out; the mode will eventually offer argument hints in the minibuffer as you type.
-- **Auto-editable `r3-source`**.
-When viewing source, editing and saving the source buffer will automatically evaluate the new code against the running `r3` interpreter
 - **Jump-To-Definition** Self explanatory, I hope.

 ### License